Formosos/xen-wallet/README.md

 Used to rescue wallets whose XEN rewards are about to expire.

 Inputs:

-1. `walletOwner`: The owner whose wallets to rescue
+1. `owner`: The owner whose wallets to rescue
-1. `_startId`: Starting index for the wallets to rescue
+1. `startId`: Starting index for the wallets to rescue
-1. `_endId`: Ending index.
+1. `endId`: Ending index.

 A rescue can only be performed if the wallet's maturity has been exceeded by at least 2 days.